-The Headteacher, Business Manager, FAR Committee or Governing Body may remit in full or part charges in respect of a pupil, if it feels it is reasonable in the circumstances.
+The Headteacher, Director of Business, FAR Committee or Governing Body may remit in full or part charges in respect of a student, if it feels it is reasonable in the circumstances.

-The Headteacher, Business Manager, FAR Committee or Governing Body may decide not to levy charges in respect of a particular activity, if it feels it is reasonable in the circumstances.
+The Headteacher, Director of Business, FAR Committee or Governing Body may decide not to levy charges in respect of a particular activity, if it feels it is reasonable in the circumstances.

-12. Hirers
+Hirers